Table of Contents

 - Taking Care of Yourself

 Sex with condoms can be fun, exciting, and very pleasurable.
-It can decrease your worry about getting or spreading STDs and getting pregnant, which can in turn make your sex more relaxed and satisfying.
+It can decrease your worry about getting or transmitting STIs, HIV, and getting pregnant, which can in turn make your sex more relaxed and satisfying.
 It is also a great chance to add variety to your sex life and to build trust and intimacy with your partner by talking about each other's desires.

-Whether you are in love with your sexual partner or never intend to see that person again, using a condom is an important part of taking care of yourself and your health.
-Since you cannot tell if someone has an STD by his or her physical appearance, and since it is possible for someone to have an STD without even knowing it, it is important to protect yourself every time.
+Whether you have a steady or casual sexual partner, using a condom is an important part of taking care of yourself and your health.
+Since you cannot tell if someone has an STI by his or her physical appearance, and since it is possible for someone to have an STI without even knowing it, it is important to protect yourself every time.

-To make sex even safer, consider using lubricant ('lube').
-Lube can prevent the condom from breaking and also helps prevent small cuts or tears in the vagina or the anus and on the penis during penetration.
-Lube is good whether or not the condom comes pre-lubricated; sometimes the lubrication on the condoms is not enough.
+To make sex even safer and more pleasurable, consider using lubricant ('lube').
+Lube can prevent the condom from breaking and also helps prevent small cuts or tears in the vagina or anus and on the penis during penetration.
+Lube is good whether or not the condom comes pre-lubricated; sometimes the lubrication on the condom is not enough.

 When using latex condoms, use only water- or silicone-based lube.
 Do not use oil-based lubes like Vaseline, Crisco, shea butter, or baby oil with latex condoms because they weaken the condom and make it more likely to break.
 Silicone-based lube will last longer than water-based lube.
 Lube can also make the condom feel better.
 There are several types and brands of lubes, with a variety of different feels and tastes.
 Some also contain substances that 'warm' or enhance sensation.